aiforged/docs/docs/services/extract-and-verify/microsoft-forms-custom-invoices.md

 * Automated selection of the correct extraction model (rather than relying on Document Intelligence composed models)
 * Improved accuracy for invoices across multiple vendors or business units

-{% hint style="info" %}
+!!! info
     Ensure your Vendor and Business Unit datasets are kept up to date for best results.
-{% endhint %}

 ***